The Big Wheel (film): Reception

 The film was previewed in November 1949.

 The Los Angeles Times said the track scenes were "thrilling".

 Lawsuit

-In January 1950 driver Bill Holland sued Rooney, Dempsey, Popkin, Stifel and his brother for $250,000 in damages claiming the film was based on the 1949 Memorial Day race.
+In January 1950 driver Bill Holland sued Rooney, Dempsey, Popkin, Stifel and his brother for $250,000 in damages claiming the film was based on the 1949 Indianapolis 500.
 Holland won the race and argued the film damaged his reputation by implying he won by a fluke.